-This half term, the children will take home 4 reading books each week.
-Two Phonics Books and two Home Readers.
+This half term, the children will take home 2 reading books at a time - a Phonics Books and a Home Readers.
 Last term, we struggled to guess whether books had been read at home and needed changing.
 It is helpful if you can write in your child's reading record book if you have read or shared the books as this will help us to monitor the strategies your child uses to read and whether you require new books sending home.
 Your child will also bring home 'tricky word' or 'keyword' cards, words that your child will be expected to recognise by sight.
 Please keep it in your child's book bag so it can be changed when necessary.